aghavidel/ObsidianVaults/Network-and-Systems/USC-Courses/CS599 (DistSys)/Lecture 14.md

 - Make read-only transactions as fast as possible (high priority)
 - Make the whole thing externally synchronous

+>[!FAQ] Didn't We Just Learn 2PC?
+>2PC still relies on locks to make sure that ongoing transactions don't race on the same replica.
+As such, if two *read only* transactions land on the same data instance, one of them will have to wait.
+Waiting here means that the node will take time to answer the `PREPARE` message and vote for commit or abort.
+>
+>This is even worse here, since Google's Spanner is supposed to be Geo-Replicated!
+Even reaching a coordinator for 2PC can be time consuming, since the coordinator can be hundreds of milliseconds away from where cohorts are!!

 # Spanner: Google's Geo-Replicated Database

 Before discussing Spanner, let's discuss the case for read-only transactions.